romanav/interview_task/README.md

 # Intoruction
 I had several concerns how to implement that project:

-1) I'm not familiar how to use Kafaka APIs(I do know concepts but have time issue to learn it right now)
+1) I'm not familiar how to use Kafaka APIs ( I know concepts but never made hands on)
-1) For E2E Automation I do recommend to do black box testing, but I don't have relevant system.
-We do black box testing because intervetion to the system work can cause to escaping bugs, for sure we can mock inputs and run databases with predefined data.
+1) For E2E Automation, I recommend to do black box testing, but I don't have relevant system (Description of E2E test that should be done, below).
+We do black box testing because intervetion to the system work can cause for escaping bugs,  we can mock inputs and run databases with predefined data.

 In that case we can generate mock for "publisher" and we can set database with predefined data, then write tests that will operate that data.

 # Solution
-In reason of described constrains I decide to write micro service that knows how to populate DB with data (without Kafka) and also can provide median.
+In reason of described constrains I decide to write micro service that can read data and store in MongoDB in requested format (No kafka involved).This Solution contains one micro service, but it should be split to 2 micro-services.
+One read data, second fetch data.
+I put it in one project because, to make think more visible and simple.

-Micro-service testing (component testing) better to do in level of unit tests and component test.
+In reason we have micro services only, that not connected to the working system, it's meaningless to do black box E2E testing.
+Micro-service testing (component testing) better to do in level of unit tests and component test, because unit testing and component testing catch failures when code is compiling and developer get fast response about code quality.

-Reason to do unit testing and component testing is to catch failures when code is compiling.
-In that case developer will get fast response.
+* In addition, I have implimented project in with TDD approach (I know it's important for you :) )

 To compile project, fist need to start MongoDB service, run mongo_start.yml with docker compose from root directory of the project.
 ```